Black Canadians: Statistics

+According to Statistics Canada the 10 most frequently reported origins among Black Canadians were: Jamaican, African, (Note: “Other African origins, not included elsewhere” includes mostly general responses (e.g., 'African'), as well as a few more specific African responses (e.g., 'Saharan') that have not been included elsewhere in the ethnic origin classification.)
+Haitian, Canadian, English, Somali, Nigerian, French, Ethiopian and Scottish.
+Long-established or third-generation Black Canadians are more likely to report multiple roots—including European or Canadian origins—while newer or foreign-born generations frequently report specific Caribbean and African nations.

-Canada is the top place of birth of the Black population.
-In 2021, more than four in 10 Black people were born in Canada.
-Long-established Black immigrants were mostly from the Caribbean, but recent immigrants were predominantly from Africa.
-More than three quarters (81.5%) of the Black immigrants who landed before 1981 were born in the Caribbean.
-The top countries of birth for Black immigrants admitted between 2011 and 2016 were Haiti, Nigeria, Jamaica, Cameroon and the Democratic Republic of the Congo.
-Overall, More than 200 ethnic or cultural origins were reported by the Black population in Canada.
+Canada is the top place of birth of the black population.
+In 2021, more than four in 10 black people were born in Canada.
+Long-established black immigrants were mostly from the Caribbean, but recent immigrants were predominantly from Africa.
+More than three quarters (81.5%) of the black immigrants who landed before 1981 were born in the Caribbean.
+The top countries of birth for black immigrants admitted between 2011 and 2016 were Haiti, Nigeria, Jamaica, Cameroon and the Democratic Republic of the Congo.
+Overall, More than 200 ethnic or cultural origins were reported by the black population in Canada.